michaelgtuttle/power-flow-vuln-idx/README.md

 Where casedata is the name of the power grid to be analyzed \(e.g. 'case9'\).
 This will return a column vector of voltage failure points of each bus in the power grid.
 It will also save the results to a file titled "runVVI-*n*bus.csv" where *n* is the number of buses in the system.

 ### Power Vulnerability Index
-The recommended method for finding the PVI is slightly more complicated than the VVI:
+The method for finding the PVI is slightly more complicated than the VVI:
 ```
 write = true
 mpc = loadcase(casedata)